FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 One of the most important decisions American expats make each year is whether to claim the Foreign Earned Income Exclusion (FEIE) or the Foreign Tax Credit (FTC).
-Sometimes you can use both, but choosing the right strategy can save you thousands of dollars.
+Sometimes you can use both, but choosing the right strategy can save you thousands of dollars — and choosing the wrong one can cost you just as much.

-Let me walk you through how each works and when to use them.
+Let me walk you through how each works, when to use them, and the gotchas that trip up even experienced expats.

 The Foreign Earned Income Exclusion (FEIE)